Gun Violence Prevention

 Congresswoman McCollum has co-sponsored the following legislation this Congress:

-• Federal Extreme Risk Protection Order Act of 2023 (H.R.
-3018): Establishes procedures and grants for the issue of federal extreme risk protection orders.
+- Federal Extreme Risk Protection Order Expansion Act of 2025 (H.R.
+4252): Establishes procedures and grants for the issue of federal extreme risk protection orders.
 Extreme risk protection order laws, or red flag laws, generally allow certain individuals (e.g., law enforcement officers or family members) to petition a court for a temporary order that prohibits an at-risk individual from purchasing and possessing firearms.

 Resources